humayunj/humayunj/README.md

 Hi, I'm Humayun.
-You can find working on Go lang, Solidity and MERN stack often.
+You can find me working in Go lang, Solidity and MERN stack often.

 Reach out to me [@humayun219](https://twitter.com/humayun219)